Mindfulness & coaching to create change in your life & your world

 I’ve joined several organizations at a challenge point - with staff turnover or a loss of income meaning at least one person asks “Should we just close our doors?”

-These sound like nightmares to many leaders, but I love how these situations can accelerate the growth and change your organization has been longing for.
-You don’t have to navigate it alone, I can support your group’s process to repair ruptures, grieve outdated visions, call in growth, and design the organization of your dreams.
+These sound like nightmares to many leaders, but I am regularly awed by how these situations can accelerate the growth and change your organization has been longing for.

 Teaching & Writing